 Ware’s dream of a ranch on the Red Deer was short-lived.
 In April 1905 his wife died of typhoid and pneumonia, and most of the family were sent to live with her relatives in Blairmore, Alta.
 Tragedy struck again in September.
 While attempting to cut a steer from a bunch of cattle, Ware was killed when his horse stumbled in a badger hole and fell on him.
 Many journeyed from distant ranches to his funeral in Calgary on 14 September, and the ranch country mourned one of its most respected cattlemen.

 On 8 Dec.
-1943 the locally known names Ware Creek and Nigger John Ridge, in the vicinity of Ware’s first ranch, were given official recognition.
+1943 the locally known name Ware Creek was given official recognition, as was the appellation of a ridge that combined Ware’s given name with a racist epithet.
+Both are in the vicinity of his first ranch.
 In 1970 the latter feature would be renamed John Ware Ridge.
 The designation of Mount Ware, in the same area, was approved on 6 Sept.
 1951.

-An excellent photograph of John Ware and his family is available at the GA.
+An excellent photograph of John Ware and his family is available at the GA (see digitized copy above).

 GA, M572; M1281, esp. file 2; M7988, 6, 25 May, 6 Oct.
 1885; M8119, file 224.
 Calgary Herald, 14 Sept.
 1905.
 Calgary Tribune, 2 March 1892.
 Macleod Gazette (Fort Macleod, [Alta]), 23 June 1885; 15, 22 Sept.
 1892.
 D. H. Breen, The Canadian prairie west and the ranching frontier, 1874–1924 (Toronto, 1983).
 Canadian Cattlemen (Calgary), 1 (1938–39): 67, 82, 89; 2 (1939–40): 247, 274; 5 (1943–44): 145.
 Leaves from the medicine tree; a history of the area influenced by the tree, and biographies of pioneers and old timers who came under its spell prior to 1900 (Lethbridge, Alta, 1960).
 [J. W.] G. MacEwan, John Ware’s cow country (Calgary, 1960; repr.
 1974).